12 more tips for firm, cellulite-free legs

 Inactivity, lack of mechanical stimulation cellulite and loose skin

-Sitting is the new smoking, scientists say, causing numerous health conditions, even if you exercise three times a week.
+Sitting is the new smoking, scientists say, and causes numerous health conditions, even if you exercise three times a week.
 Exercise is not enough, so leaving your desk every hour, taking the stairs instead of the lift and power walking as much as possible are essential if you want to prevent cardiovascular disease, diabetes and cancer - and the same applies to cellulite and loose skin.

-In eight words: inactivity is the biggest cause of loose skin.
+In eight words: "inactivity is the biggest cause of loose skin".

 3> Train.
 At high intensity, if possible.

 Now that we have established how bad inactivity is for you and how important movement and exercise are, let's quickly talk about exercise.
 As I discussed elsewhere on this guide, there are no specific "exercises" for cellulite, but there are indeed certain "types of exercise" which are better than others.

 In a nutshell, the more vigorous the type of exercise, the better.
 The higher your heart rate or the more you are out of breath with a specific type of exercise, the more calories you burn - and the more you shrink cellulite.
 It is as simple as that.
 It doesn't matter if you achieve the high heart rate/breathing rate with swimming, running, cycling, uphill walking or any other method.
 As long as you produce adrenaline, you burn fat and you boost your metabolism.
 As mentioned elsewhere on this guide, interval training, i.e. intermittent high intensity training is preferred to continuous intensity training - be it swimming, running, cycling etc.

 One last word: it is obvious from the above that slow/low intensity exercise, such as Pilates, Yoga or leisurely speed walking is not that effective for cellulite reduction.
 However, for those who for health reasons cannot do high intensity, these types of exercise are better than nothing.